How to Tell if Your Teeth Are Misaligned

-Even if you had braces or a retainer as a child, your teeth are likely to shift in adulthood, which can create an appearance in your smile that you dislike.
+Even if you had braces or a retainer as a child, your teeth are likely to shift in adulthood, which can create a smile that you dislike.
 You could experience other oral health problems, even if you do not have an evident misalignment in photos.

 The medical term for misaligned teeth is dental malocclusion.
 This term specifically means that the teeth do not properly or completely fit together, specifically in the way the upper and lower jaws fit together.
 Malocclusion can also refer to crowded or spaced-out teeth, which can change how the other teeth fit together, causing misalignment.

 There are three basic types of malocclusion.